-- D. Changes in a parent's ownership interest in a subsidiary that do not result in the parent losing control of the subsidiary (transactions with non-controlling interests) are accounted for as equity transactions, i.e. transactions with owners in their capacity as owners.
-Any difference between the amount by which the non-controlling interests are adjusted and the fair value of the consideration paid or received is recognised directly in equity. - E. Associates are all entities over which the Company has significant influence but not control.
+- A. Associates are all entities over which the Group has significant influence but not control.
 In general, it is presumed that the investor has significant influence, if an investor holds, directly or indirectly 20 percent or more of the voting power of the investee.
-Investments in associates are accounted for using the equity method and are initially recognised at cost. - F. The Company's share of its associates' post-acquisition profits or losses is recognised in profit or loss, and its share of post-acquisition movements in other comprehensive income is recognised in other comprehensive income.
-When the Company's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Company does not recognise further losses, unless it has incurred legal or constructive obligations or made payments on behalf of the associate. - G. When changes in an associate's equity do not arise from profit or loss or other comprehensive income of the associate and such changes do not affect the Company's ownership percentage of the associate, the Company recognises change in ownership interests in the associate in 'capital surplus' in proportion to its ownership. - H. Unrealised gains on transactions between the Company and its associates are eliminated to the extent of the Company's interest in the associates.
+Investments in associates are accounted for using the equity method and are initially recognised at cost. - B. The Group's share of its associates' post-acquisition profits or losses is recognised in profit or loss, and its share of post-acquisition movements in other comprehensive income is recognised in other comprehensive income.
+When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognise further losses, unless it has incurred legal or constructive obligations or made payments on behalf of the associate. - C. When changes in an associate's equity do not arise from profit or loss or other comprehensive income of the associate and such changes do not affect the Group's ownership percentage of the associate, the Group recognises change in ownership interests in the associate in 'capital surplus' in proportion to its ownership. - D. Unrealised gains on transactions between the Group and its associates are eliminated to the extent of the Group's interest in the associates.
 Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
-Accounting policies of associates have been adjusted where necessary to ensure consistency with the policies adopted by the Company. - I. In accordance with "Regulations Governing the Preparation of Financial Reports by Securities Issuers", the profit or loss and other comprehensive income or loss presented on the parent company only financial statements are consistent with the profit or loss and the amortisation of other comprehensive income attributable to owners of the parent company presented on the consolidated financial statements.
-In addition, owner's equity presented on the parent company only financial statements is consistent with equity attributable to owners of parent presented in the consolidated financial statements.
+Accounting policies of associates have been adjusted where necessary to ensure consistency with the policies adopted by the Group.

-(14) Property, plant and equipment
+(15) Property, plant and equipment

 - A. Property, plant and equipment are initially recorded at cost.
-Borrowing costs incurred during the construction period are capitalised.

-- B. Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+Borrowing costs incurred during the construction period are capitalised. - B. Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
 All other repairs and maintenance are charged to profit or loss during the financial period in which they are incurred. - C. Land is not depreciated.
 Other property, plant and equipment apply cost model and are depreciated using the straight-line method to allocate their cost over their estimated useful lives.
-Each part of an item of property, plant, and equipment with a cost that is significant in relation to the total cost of the item must be depreciated separately. - D. The assets' residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each financial year-end.
+Each part of an item of property, plant, and equipment with a cost that is significant in relation to the total cost of the item must be depreciated separately.

+D. The assets' residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each financial year-end.
 If expectations for the assets' residual values and useful lives differ from previous estimates or the patterns of consumption of the assets' future economic benefits embodied in the assets have changed significantly, any change is accounted for as a change in estimate under IAS 8, 'Accounting Policies, Changes in Accounting Estimates and Errors', from the date of the change.
 The estimated useful lives of property, plant and equipment are as follows: